St Clements Wells in Wallyford

 • G (1-20 SAP points): Least efficient, with very high running costs

-Thanks to modern energy-efficient building techniques, our new build homes are designed to achieve A or B ratings, which means lower energy costs right from the start .
+Our new-build homes are designed to achieve A or B ratings, which can mean lower energy costs right from the start.

 Start with insulation

-• Wall insulation – many homes built after the 1920s have cavity walls (two layers of brick with a gap in between).
+• Wall insulation.
+Many homes built after the 1920s have cavity walls (two layers of brick with a gap in between).
 Filling this gap with insulation is often one of the most cost-effective upgrades.
-If your home has solid walls, internal or external insulation may be more expensive, but it delivers strong results.
+If your home has solid walls, internal or external insulation may be more expensive, but can deliver strong results

 Upgrade your windows